SPADO

 Protection of Children in Armed Conflicts

-SPADO has responded to the children in need after and during the conflicts and natural disasters.
-Together with UNICEF, SPADO has endeavored to address the child protection issues in the conflict and natural disasters affected areas in Pakistan.
-The following activities have been carried out under the child protection projects in collaboration with UNICEF.
+SPADO has responded to children in need during and after conflicts and natural disasters.
+Together with UNICEF, SPADO has endeavored to address child protection issues in conflict- and natural-disaster-affected areas of Pakistan.
+The following activities have been carried out under the child protection projects in collaboration with UNICEF:

 • Establishment of Community-Based Child Protection Centers